-I recently went with students to a pregnancy resource center in Washington, D.C. on the Capital area mission trip.
-I’ve been to several pregnancy resource centers and am always impressed by the calmness of their spaces, kindness of their staff, and quality of their services.
+I recently went with students to a pregnancy help organization in Washington, D.C. on the Capital area mission trip.
+I’ve been to several pregnancy help organizations and am always impressed by the calmness of their spaces, kindness of their staff, and quality of their services.
 This visit reminded me how much these details matter!

 We were told that at this center, there’s a survey women fill out after their visits to tell the staff about their satisfaction with their care.
 The most frequent comments on the survey?
 “I cannot believe how clean it is” and “Your staff was so nice”.

 After leaving the center, something hit me.
 These women were very likely willing to accept less than quality healthcare.
 This goes deeper than simple self-esteem issues; this is a cultural problem.
 Luckily, these women received what they deserved—true health care and information about their options, a clean and safe environment, and staff who are professional and kind.